Other respiratory viruses in residential care facilities

-The following information has been developed to assist RCF with non-influenza respiratory virus outbreaks and should be read in conjunction with the CDNA guidelines for the prevention control and public health management of influenza outbreaks in residential care facilities in Australia.
+The following information has been developed to assist RCFs with non-influenza respiratory virus outbreaks and should be read in conjunction with the Communicable Diseases Network Australia (CDNA) guidelines for the prevention control and public health management of influenza outbreaks in residential care facilities in Australia.

 A confirmed respiratory illness outbreak in a RCF is defined as:

 Three or more epidemiologically linked cases of influenza-like illness, where influenza has been excluded by laboratory testing, in residents or staff of the facility within 72 hours.

-Testing residents or staff with an influenza-like illness for influenza and other respiratory viruses is critical for establishing a diagnosis so the RCF can plan an appropriate response.
+Testing residents or staff with an influenza-like illness for influenza and other respiratory viruses is critical for establishing a diagnosis so the RCF can implement an appropriate response.

 Initial management of a non-influenza respiratory virus outbreak is identical to management of an influenza outbreak.
 Managers of the RCF are responsible for implementing outbreak control measures in line with those set out in the CDNA guidelines, (with the exception that antiviral medication is not indicated for outbreaks other than confirmed influenza outbreaks).
 Antibiotics are not indicated unless bacterial infection is diagnosed.